Local land charges: personal search

-We have made some important changes to our personal search service with immediate effect.
-This is for a temporary period to enable all of our customers and staff to stay safe and protected during the current coronavirus pandemic.
+We have made some important changes to our personal search service for a temporary period to enable all of our customers and staff to stay safe and protected during the current coronavirus pandemic.
 We intend to re-introduce ‘in person’ personal searches by late spring 2022.
 We will contact personal search companies by email to advise as soon as specific information is known.

 - We will email the Local Land Charges Register extract to customers.

 - To request a personal search of the Local Land Charges Register please email email@example.com with the search address and appropriate plan.
-Requests can only be accepted by email until further notice.
-We will let you know the date of the next available slot you are booked in to.
+Requests can only be accepted by email.
+We will let you know the date of the next available slot you are booked onto.

 - Emergency appointment slots will be withdrawn during this period.

-Please be advised that, due to the current situation we cannot guarantee return of search information by a particular date.
+Please be advised that we cannot guarantee the return of search information by a particular date.
 The provision of search services is subject to staff and resource and IT availability.
-However, we will do our best to return information to customers on the date of the appointment.
+However, we will do our best to return information to customers on the date of the booked appointment.

 Historical plotting sheets and decision notices

-We are sorry but we are temporarily unable to provide access to historical plotting sheets and decision notices at this time.
+We are sorry but we are temporarily unable to provide access to historical plotting sheets and decision notices currently.

 We are also unable to provide access to view records at the Council House under the Environmental Information Regulations (EIR) 2004 during this temporary period.